← All Conditions

 Do I need a GP referral?

-No. You can contact the practice directly and be seen within 2–3 days at London Bridge Hospital.
+Self-referrals welcome — no GP letter needed before booking.
+Private appointments at London Bridge Hospital and The Lister Hospital Chelsea within 2–3 days.
 If you have had any imaging of the lump already — ultrasound, CT, or MRI — bring it.
 New consultations from £250.
 Most major insurers accepted.

 Questions About